CalLavicka/c0-vscode-extension/CONTRIBUTING.md

 # Contributing to the VSCode extension

-Thanks for contribuing!
+Thanks for contributing!
 Here are some tips on getting started with development

 ## General information
-* Please let us know what you are working on so we don't duplicate effort, by using GitHub issues
+* Check our [issues page](https://github.com/CalLavicka/c0-vscode-extension/issues) page, or if you want to work on something else feel free to create a new issue for it (to keep track of who is working on what)
 * Please work in a new branch until your feature is ready

 ## Development